PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 morphism with a number of coevaluations ``η`` so as to represent it as a tensor, i.e. with a trivial domain.
 We can then rearrange the morphism to be all aligned up horizontally, where the original morphism compositions are now being performed by evaluations ``ϵ``.
-This process will generate a number of crossings and twists, where the latter can be omitted because they act trivially.
+This process will generate a number of crossings and twists.
+The twists can be omitted because they act trivially.
 Similarly, double crossings can also be omitted.
 As a consequence, the diagram, or the morphism it represents, is completely specified by the tensors it is composed of, and which indices between the different tensors are connect, via